simpleanilcha/ui-front-end-developer-intern/README.md

 ## Task

  * Visit the link (http://te56v1.axshare.com/#c=2) and download the Visual Design file.
  * Convert the visual design into interactive prototype using valid HTML, CSS & JS syntax.
-(Hover on Navigation, Login)
+(Hover on Navigation, Login button)
  * The prototype should be Responsive enough to scale across devices without any UI issues.
  * There is no boundries for using any Front-end frameworks but we prefer to see hand-coded codes from scratch.
  * Completed task should be hosted on self's repository (Github preferred) and link should be shared for code review.